Building a website is just the beginning. If you want people to find it, you’ll need to swot up on your Search Engine Optimisation (SEO).

 SEO tool 3: Rather leave it all to an expert?

 Some people would just rather pay to have a professional handle all of their SEO so they can focus on other things.
-If this sounds like you, you could hire a GoDaddy expert to manage your SEO for you.
+If this sounds like you, you could check out GoDaddy’s professional SEO services.
 A GoDaddy pro will do a full review of your site to see where you need help, and then conduct thorough research to come up with a keyword strategy.
 You’ll also have your offsite SEO optimisation taken care of, receive regular reports and reviews and even have custom blog content created for you to really maximise your efforts.

 SEO tool 4: Looking for DIY SEO?